Healthy Chocolate Oatmeal (5-Minute Recipe)

 • Quick and Easy: Breakfast oatmeal is one of the quickest and simplest things to make for a nutritious meal first thing.
 This easy recipe can be made in just minutes and satisfy that early morning tummy rumble.

-• Tasty: If you love chocolate, there’s a better way to indulge your sweet tooth.
-It tastes like brownie oatmeal with a rich and delicious flavor.
+• Tasty: If you love chocolate, this oatmeal is for you!
+It tastes like a brownie in a bowl with a rich and delicious flavor.
 It’s a chocolate lover’s dream!
+(If you want actual brownies, these Vegan Banana Chocolate Brownies are for you.)

 • Healthy: Quick-cooking oats, cacao powder, and oat milk all have the things your body needs for proper nutrition.
 Plus, this chocolate oatmeal recipe fills you up, so you’ll stay satisfied and nourished all morning long!